opaulojr/pirilampo-supermarket/README.md

 ### Where it was developed

-- The file where the solution was implemented is called `unique-products-name.js` and is inside the `src` directory
+- The file is called `unique-products-name.js` and is inside the `src` directory

 - The implementation is within the `getUniqueProductsName` function

 ### Business rules

 - The function should return an `array` of `string`

 - The `array` returned by the function should contain the names of **all** the products from the array of objects in stock

 ### The `getUniqueProductsName` function when receiving an array with objects

 - The value returned by the function is an `array`

 - All elements in the array returned by the function are of type `string`

 - It traverses the `stockProducts` array, which contains product objects from the stock, in search of the **name** of each product.
 In the end, the function returns a new list that stores the names of the products

 - In the case of the `data.json` file, the property where the name of each product is located is `productName`.
 If another file is used, the function should be adjusted to correspond to the correct property where the names of the objects in that file are located

 - When using `data.json` as the source of the stock, the function returns an array with `29` elements

 - In a scenario where the stock has 10 objects, the function should return an array with `10` elements

 - In a scenario where the stock is empty, the function should return an array with `0` elements

 ### Example of the expected format for the return array